This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 For full details on this adjustable bench, be sure to read my Ironmaster Super Bench Pro review.
 Or you can continue reading below for an abridged review:

 The Ironmaster Super Bench Pro is the newest version of the original and highly acclaimed Ironmaster Super Bench.
-It is made by the same company that makes the Quick-Lock Adjustable Dumbbells, which are one the best adjustable dumbbell sets on the market.
+It is made by the same company that makes the Quick-Lock Adjustable Dumbbells, which are one of the best adjustable dumbbell sets on the market.

 The Super Bench Pro is similar to the original Super Bench in terms of basic style and design.
 There are some significant differences, though.
 Specifically, there are several changes to the design that were made to fix the most common complaints about the original.